In dentistry, a strong workflow is essential to good patient care and a thriving practice. No one knows this better than practicing dentists.

 As climate change becomes less theoretical, many dental practices are looking for more sustainable ways to manage their businesses.

 Thankfully digital scanning is better for the environment and your bottom line.
-No more PVS, trays, or other impression-making materials—and less administrative burden of inventorying, managing, and ordering these supplies.
+No more PVS, trays, or other impression-making materials—and less administrative burden of inventorying, managing, and ordering these supplies—not to mention shipping.
 Digital dentistry also sets practices up for long-term sustainability, which may also pay off down the line if selling your practice is part of your retirement strategy.

 Modernizing operations energizes a practice, making it a more attractive place to work and a more enticing opportunity for future buyers, if you plan to sell.